 I confess that even though I could point to the fancy statistical theory that proves that more complex models have more variance, the intuitions underlying those proofs aren’t exactly trivial.
 Not that we should necessarily expect them to be.
 Half the purpose of this post is to give myself the chance to check that I really understand what I think I’ve learned.

 With that caveat out of the way, I can say this much: as Gardner’s post explains, an overfit model tries to find patterns in noise.
-It tries to explain stuff that shouldn’t be explained, at least not by the variables in question.
-This is the stuff that (we assume, reasonably or otherwise) results from things like measurement error or any other perturbation that isn’t systematic.
+It tries to explain stuff that shouldn’t be explained by the variables in question.
+This is the stuff that (we assume, reasonably or otherwise) results from things like measurement error or any other perturbation that isn’t systematic, unless we’ve left out a relevant variable, which is often very plausible.
 Suffice it to say, if you have some really simple statistical software you can try simulating data that are related in a pattern you can represent with a straight line, but with this noise thrown in, and it’s surprising what sorts of spurious “patterns” you can find in there besides lines.
 Look at this graph if you don’t believe me:

 Pretty close, right?
 Closer than this, at least: